orbis00/android_sdk/Readme.md

 When the dialog is cancelled, the user will not be taken to the negative response target activity, so to handle such case, it is recommended to use implement ```InAppMEssageHandler.OnCancelListener```

-####Notifying Wigzo that some action has been taken.
+####Notifying mkt that some action has been taken.
 When a user clicks either "Ok" or "Cancel" button, a new activity is opened (if provided by you).
-There you can notify Wigzo that the notification has been clicked with a positive response or a negative response.
+There you can notify mkt that the notification has been clicked with a positive response or a negative response.
 In that activity you can write your own logic to further take them to some other Screen (Activity) based upon the payload or notification data received.

 ```java
 	NotificationOpen notificationOpen = new NotificationOpen(campaignId, organizationId);